niklas9898/UltraCold/README.md

     make
     make install

+If you want to build also the libraries that use GPU acceleration, you have to pass an additional flag to cmake, as follows

+    cd UltraCold
+    mkdir build
+    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=</your/install/path> -DULTRACOLD_WITH_CUDA=ON ..
+    make
+    make install

+Notice that it is typically necessary to set in advance the environment variables required to work with Intel or CUDA tools.
+Both packages are typically distributed with some bash script that set those variables automatically for you.
+Moreover, on most HPC clusters, such variables are set with a command like

+    module load <my package>

+but the details depends on cluster you are actually working on.

 ##  Usage and examples

 UltraCold comes packed with several solver classes for different flavors of Gross-Pitaevskii and Bogolyubov